stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     "Domain": "vpc"
 }
 ````

-​
-Then created NAT gateway and allocate the elastic ip which we created.
+Then created NAT gateway and `allocate the elastic ip` which we created.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-nat-gateway --subnet-id subnet-028a6d96fc96a387b --allocation-id eipalloc-0e2e04c49a9bbf72a
 {